 Term III exams

 Resit period - Students who are required to resit an examination or invigilated test will do so in the period:

 At the end of your time at Cass, we aim to ensure that you have a highly regarded qualification - and a clear vision of where you want it to take you.
 Like many of our part time students, you may be using your MSc to enhance your prospects with your current employer.
 Or perhaps you see it as an opportunity to change your career direction.
 Either way, you can rest assured that our Careers Service will be there to advise and support you.

 MSc in Finance & Investment Employability

-Our Graduate Destination Survey (pdf) of last year's MSc in Finance & Investment cohort shows that 95% of graduates are now in work.
+Our Graduate Destination Survey of the MSc in Finance & Investment class of 2014 shows that 95.3% of graduates are now in work.

-Some examples of where graduates from the MSc in Finance & Investment are working are:
+Some examples of where graduates from the MSc in Finance & Investment class of 2014 are working are:

 'I chose to study the MSc to further my specific financial knowledge.
 I've enjoyed the aspects of the course which relate specifically to current business trends and issues and I have been able to focus on some specific finance and investment subjects which interested me the most.
 I am an ambitious person and my future goal is to utilise the skills and expertise gained at Cass to support a career change within the investment/wealth business area.'

 At Cass, we are dedicated to all our students' future career prospects and during your part-time Masters study, you will be able to make use of our dedicated Careers Service.

 The Career and Professional Development Team provide training, guidance, advice and support covering employability skills, CV workshops and careers guidance.